Netflix fires employee for sharing information about Dave Chappelle’s special amid LGBTQ backlash

 “I am furious about it,” she tweeted Friday.

 Since it was released Oct.
 1, the special, Chappelle’s sixth with Netflix, has at least 10 million views, according to the Associated Press.
-As of Saturday morning, “The Closer” was the fifth most-watched show on Netflix.
-Although its Rotten Tomatoes score from critics is at 43 percent, audiences gave the special a score of 96 out of 100.
+As of Saturday morning, “The Closer” was the fifth-most-watched show on Netflix.
+Although its Rotten Tomatoes score from critics is 43 percent, audiences gave the special a score of 96 out of 100.

 Netflix CEO argues that Chappelle’s new special, criticized as transphobic, is too popular to cancel

-GLAAD, the media watchdog group, accused the Chappelle special of having “anti-LGBTQ content” that violates Netflix’s policy to reject programs inciting hate or violence.
-The National Black Justice Coalition, a civil rights advocacy group, called on Netflix to immediately pull the special and “directly apologize to the transgender community.”
+GLAAD, a media watchdog group, accused the Chappelle program of having “anti-LGBTQ content” that violates Netflix’s policy to reject programs inciting hate or violence.
+The National Black Justice Coalition, a civil rights advocacy group, called on Netflix immediately to pull the special and “directly apologize to the transgender community.”

-Ted Sarandos, the streaming giant’s co-CEO, has defended the comedian and said the streaming platform would not remove “The Closer,” telling managers in an internal memo that the stand-up program doesn’t cross “the line on hate.”
+Ted Sarandos, the streaming giant’s co-CEO, has defended the comedian and has said the streaming platform will not remove “The Closer,” telling managers in an internal memo that the stand-up program doesn’t cross “the line on hate.”
 Sarandos cited “creative freedom” as one reason the company will not take it down.
-He acknowledged that while some people may find Chappelle’s stand-up to be “mean-spirited,” “our members enjoy it, and it’s an important part of our content offering.”
+He acknowledged that although some people may find Chappelle’s stand-up to be “mean-spirited,” “our members enjoy it, and it’s an important part of our content offering.”

 “Chappelle is one of the most popular stand-up comedians today, and we have a long standing deal with him,” Sarandos added in an Oct.
 8 memo obtained by news outlets.
 “His last special ‘Sticks & Stones,’ also controversial, is our most watched, stickiest and most award winning stand-up special to date.”